Luxsan-I/2101lab2/README.md

 2. Defensive programming by checking for invalid inputs like nulls making sure these inputs cant break the program.
 3. Using interfaces like MaterialStore and MaterialVisitor keeps everything modular and flexible

+### 10. What was the most challenging concept in this lab?
+How did you overcome the challenge, and what resources did you use

+The most challenging concept in this lab was balancing immutability and validation.
+Since all fields had to be immutable, it was difficult to balance that while also ensuring that fields were valid; you were forced to ensure validity at construction.
+In order to overcome this, we used resources provided to us in class as well as outside resources to study how to create an immutable design.
+Some resources we used for this project were the provided source code so that we could better understand how to apply immutability.
+We also used external documentation, including Oracle documentation, and JUnit testing allowed us to understand and debug the code we created in this project.